 Leland Fellows attend orientation sessions in Houston and in Washington.
 They are then immediately involved in the action of the U.S. Congress.
 They assist in research and the drafting of legislation.
 The interns also attend committee hearings, work on special projects, and assist in general office operations.

-Applicants must be a junior or senior at the University of Houston during the Fall 2017 semester.
-Transfer students must have at least 24 hours completed at UH at the time of submitting their application.
-Students graduating in December 2017 are welcome to apply.
+Applicants must be a junior or senior at the University of Houston during the Fall 2019 semester.
+Students graduating in December 2019 are welcome to apply.

 Ideal Candidates Possess

 - Demonstrated dedication to public service through volunteerism in school and/or community activities

 Leland Fellows work a minimum of 40 hours per week, participate in seminars, and complete various academic assignments, which make them eligible for 3-12 academic credit hours.
 All Leland Fellows must be enrolled for the appropriate hours/classes through the UH department of political science before the initial stipend is issued.
 Proof of enrollment is required.

 Download the application for the spring 2020 program.
 The application deadline is Thursday, October 3, 2019.
 Applications will not be accepted after the deadline.